 Also on display at the exhibition are model soldiers, miniature steam engines, and boats.

-An RTÉ News report by Conor Fennel broadcast on 25 October 1986.
+An RTÉ News report broadcast on 25 October 1986.
 The reporter is Conor Fennel.